aeorck/japa-or-remote/README.md

 42. <h4><a href="https://www.itssglobal.com/index.php/recruitment/">ITSS</a></h4><p> Information Technologies Solutions & Services (ITSS) develops and delivers banking technology (Temenos Transact/ T24) solutions and services for banks and financial institutions all around the world. </p><p><strong>Location- </strong> Geneva, Switzerland | <small>Global Remote</small> </p>

+42.  <h4><a href="https://jobs.intuit.com/"> INTUIT </a></h4> <p>Intuit is the global financial technology platform that powers prosperity for the people and communities we serve.
+With more than 100 million customers worldwide using TurboTax, Credit Karma, QuickBooks, and Mailchimp, we believe that everyone should have the opportunity to prosper. </p> <p> <strong>Location- </strong> California, USA | <small> Global Remote </small> </p>

 ## Others

 1. https://relocate.me/search